-Breaking the law is an offence, and not breaking the law is okay, right?
-Well, it depends.
-Some laws are broken so often and enforced so infrequently that few are concerned.
-Laws against jaywalking are an example, in places where pedestrians routinely cross the street anywhere they please.
-So is photocopying or scanning a book that's in copyright.
-Cash-in-hand payments to tradespeople enable tax avoidance.
-Technically, in many places, these actions are illegal, but no one bothers about them. business or individual.
-Corporate lawyers search for loopholes to minimise the tax their companies pay.
-Tax havens-countries imposing little or no company tax-are legal, and expressly designed to help multinational companies avoid tax in the countries where they do most of their business.
+Then there are legal loopholes, which are ways to cheat legally.
+In the US tax code, legislators have written in hundreds of special exemptions that apply to a single business or individual.6 Corporate lawyers search for loopholes to minimise the tax their companies pay.
+Tax havens-countries imposing little or no company tax-are legal, and expressly designed to help multinational companies avoid tax in the countries where they do most of their business 7

 There's an old saying that the golden rule means "He who has the gold makes the rules."
-In other words, those with wealth have influence over how the law is written with wealth have influence over how the law is written and enforced.
+In other words, those with wealth have influence over how the law is written and enforced.
 Consider an example: a company owner decides to fire all the employees and hire new ones at lower wages.
 In some places, this is legal; in other places, it's not legal, but government regulators would not bother to prosecute.
 In such circumstances, the main restraint on this sort of action is the organised action of workers and their supporters, for example via a work-in or a blockade.